-The proverbial makes an appearance and is a total powerhouse in the deck.
+The proverbial worst daughter in the world makes an appearance and is a total powerhouse in the deck.
 She is the reason that every day is great at your Junes.
 She is also contributing to the fact her family’s liquor store is going out of business, but hey, you gotta give a little to get a little.
 Global +2,000 power is absolutely monstrous at level 1, and fairly respectable at subsequent levels.
 She is why the deck does what it does, and the speed at which you get your copies of her on-field really determines how well the rest of your game will probably pan out.

 Wow, sure wish we had something that could easily grab her at or before level 1 that was also Junes traited.
 I mean, come on Bushiroad, is that really so hard?
 She also has an alarm effect, which is not always super relevant, but can also be very helpful.
 If you have 2 on field and you find yourself with a third in hand, clock her for fresh cards and an addition 1k boost.
 That will usually make your wall of fairly-uncounterable Yosukes really uncounterable.
 There are also times I have taken her as damage from an attack, and then when the characters did battle, mine ended up winning.
 It’s a strangely delightful feeling.